renovatebot/renovate/docs/usage/configuration-options.md

 ## npmToken

-See https://docs.renovatebot.com/private-modules for details on how this is used.
+See [Private npm module support](https://docs.renovatebot.com/private-modules) for details on how this is used.
 Typically you would encrypt it and put it inside the `encrypted` object.

 ## npmrc

-See https://docs.renovatebot.com/private-modules for details on how this is used.
+See [Private npm module support](https://docs.renovatebot.com/private-modules) for details on how this is used.

 ## nuget